What is the Rainbow Map?

 The Rainbow Map is an interactive and graphic therapeutic tool that creates new openings for dialogue and psychological self-awareness for therapists and their clients.
 The Rainbow Map Workshop is based on a model of the Reflective Mind and Reactive Brain/Body system developed by Andrew Thomas, a BACP (Accred) Psychotherapist.

-Five years of intensive research, development and refinement have been devoted to the model, Rainbow Map, Workshop and theory base on which they are grounded.
+Seven years of intensive research, development and refinement have been devoted to the model, Rainbow Map, Workshop and theory base on which they are grounded.
 This work has drawn on his own training (MA Couple and Family Therapy) and experience (10 years working as a couple and family therapist for Relate) and that of leading researchers and practitioners such as Bowlby, Ogden, Porges, Shapiro and Van de Kolk among others.

 The Rainbow Map and Workshop can be integrated and shared with clients in face to face and online work without any need to explain complex concepts or language.
 Therapists and Counsellors are doing this with individuals, young people and couples through a wide range of practice modalities including: EFT, EMDR, CBT, Jungian, Sensorimotor, Systemic, Person Centred, Psychodynamic etc.